yairgd/yairgd.github.io/content/post/qt5_hello_world_for_embedded_device.md

 {{< figure src="/post/qt5_hello_world_for_embedded_device/demo_app.jpeg" title="Demo Application" >}}

-The [demo](/post/qt5_hello_world_for_embedded_device/app.tar.gz) application runs two scripts: install.sh and reboot.sh as a child process.
-The application displays the standard output on the text editor widget.
+The [demo](/post/qt5_hello_world_for_embedded_device/app.tar.gz) application runs two scripts as a response to a button press: install.sh and reboot.sh, each runs as a child process, and it displays the standard output on the text editor widget.

 ## References
 [1] https://stackoverflow.com/questions/17106315/failed-to-load-platform-plugin-xcb-while-launching-qt5-app-on-linux-without